grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

       If(IsOdd(n), n*(n-2)!!, Hold(n!!)))
     );

-(Note: This is not the way $n!!$ is implemented in the library.)
+(Note: This is not the way :math:`n!!` is implemented in the library.)
 The first version is a lot more clear.
 Yacas is very quick in rule matching and evaluation of predicates, so the first version is (marginally) faster.
-So it seems better to write a few rules with predicates than one rule with multiple {If()} statements.
+So it seems better to write a few rules with predicates than one rule with multiple :func:If` statements.

 The second question is whether to use recursion or loops.
 Recursion makes code more elegant but it is slower and limited in depth.
-Currently the default recursion depth of $1000$ is enough for most casual calculations and yet catches infinite recursion errors relatively quickly.
+Currently the default recursion depth of :math:1000` is enough for most casual calculations and yet catches infinite recursion errors relatively quickly.
 Because of clearer code, it seems better to use recursion in situations where the number of list elements will never